Alan Peter Cayetano: Councilor of Taguig (1992–1995)

 Cayetano, then a junior year college student at University of the Philippines, was elected as councilor of the then-municipality of Taguig in 1992.
-Elected at the age of 21, he was one of the youngest councilors in the country, and served alongside actor Rene Requiestas and six other councilors.
+Elected at the age of 21, he was the youngest elected councilor in the country in 1992, and served alongside actor Rene Requiestas and six other councilors.
 He became Taguig's Majority Floor Leader and held various positions, such as the vice-chairperson of the People's Law Enforcement Board.

 From 1992 to 1993, Cayetano concurrently served as the chairman of the National Capital Region Chapter of the National Movement of Young Legislators.

-Vice mayor of Taguig (1995–1998)
+Vice mayor of Taguig (1998)

-Cayetano was elected vice mayor of Taguig in the 1995 local elections and served for one term.
+Cayetano was elected vice mayor of Taguig in the 1995 local elections, but was only proclaimed on June 20, 1998, ten days before the end of his term, due to contentious electoral disputes with his opponent Loida Labao-Alzona, a former mayoral candidate in 1992.
+The two eventually reconciled with each other, with Cayetano inviting Labao-Alzona to be godmother at his wedding with Lani in 2004.
+According to Cayetano's profile in the book Senate Memento 2013, the three-year electoral dispute was when Cayetano "realized that his political detractors would spare nothing to stop him in his advocacy for good governance."